 Key Takeaways

 - Treat prompts as versioned, testable components, not ad-hoc text.
-The architecture that scales uses version control, automated testing, and deployment pipelines.
+Version control, automated testing, and deployment pipelines are the minimum viable architecture.

 - Minimize grounding data.
-Start with essential fields only.
-Add more only if output quality demonstrably improves.
-Pre-compute context in Calculated Insights or custom fields.
+Start with essential fields only, add more only if output quality demonstrably improves, and pre-compute context in Calculated Insights or custom fields.

-- Maintain a shared instruction library.
-Consistent patterns across templates create predictable LLM behavior and enable system-wide updates.
+- Maintain a shared instruction library across templates.
+Consistent patterns create predictable LLM behavior and enable system-wide updates without touching individual templates.

 Design and implement Salesforce Agentforce agents, Prompt Builder templates, and AI-powered automation across Sales, Service, and Experience Cloud.